rdex999/Low/README.md

 ```

 # Contributing
-As this languege is currently in development, I will not accept pull requests.
+I have stopped this project, please do not contribute. \
+I might create a new compiler in the future, and this time start it right so i wont mess it up.

 # Syntax
 Every statement MUST end with a semicolon ( ; ) \
-Usualy if you miss a semicolon the compiler will throw an error, but it might not, and can just generate bad code. (will be fixed in the future)
+If you miss a semicolon the compiler might throw an error, but usualy it doesnt and will just generate bad code.

 ## Variables
-there are currently 2 types of variables, int, and char \
+There are currently int, char, and float. \
 You can declare variables with, or without a value. \
-Note that when declaring a variable without a value it will have the old value that was used by other programs in that location. \
+Note that when declaring a variable without a value it will have the old value that was used by other programs in its memory location. \
 Usage: `type varName;` \
 Example: `int x;`